 - There is documented evidence that the student was experiencing emotional stress during the screening process due to a life change (ie divorce, death of a close family member, etc...)

-- Parent, student, or Birdville ISD personnel must file a formal appeal to the Elementary GT Specialist within 10 district business days of the receipt of the GATE Committee’s decision, or if received during the summer, within the first 15 days of the school year.
+- Parent, student, or Birdville ISD personnel must file a formal appeal to the Coordinator of Gifted Services within 15 district business days of the receipt of the GATE Placement Committee’s decision, or if received during the summer, within the first 15 days of the school year.
 Click here to file a Level I formal appeal.